Purine Content of 200+ Foods: Gout Chart (2026)

 • Prevention: Consistent daily intake <600 mg

 Staying below 700 mg daily can lower uric acid by 1-2 mg/dL over 4-8 weeks for most people.
+For treatment targets and medication thresholds, see our overview of high uric acid treatment based on American College of Rheumatology guidance.

 High-purine foods to avoid